mann2409/TidyNest/README.md

 - **Smart Search**: Search across all items, boxes, and tags
 - **QR Code Generation**: Generate QR codes for printing labels
 - **Multiple Locations**: Organize boxes by location (Garage, Attic, etc.)
+- **Custom Categories**: Create your own categories with custom codes and keywords for AI detection

 ## How It Works